ministryofjustice/opg-dora-metrics/README.md

 *Note: This command does require a github auth token to run*

+### Service Uptime

+Merges all of the daily service uptime reports into a single view and splits that by month and service for reporting.

+`service_uptime.py` allows you to set how far back to fetch records (via `--duration`) buy Github only keeps artifacts for 3 months.

+Generates a series of reports under `./outputs/service_uptime/`.

+For example usage, please check the make target `service_uptime`or for more details run `python ./github_repository_standards.py --help`.

+*Note: This command does require a github auth token to run*

 ### Daily Service Uptime

 Using AWS cloudwatch health checks, this finds all the `HealthCheckPercentageHealthy` metrics for the account (via environment variables) and generates a json file for yesterdays data.